Yuba River: History

 The Yuba River valley was originally one of the most densely populated Native American areas in California.
 Historians divide indigenous peoples living in the Yuba River area into several groups – the Konkow, Maidu, Nisenan and Miwok.
 These groups did not function as large tribes; rather, they were divided into hundreds of small villages, with distinct governments but similar customs.
 Like other indigenous people of the Sierra Nevada foothill region, their staple food was acorns, but they also hunted and gathered for other foods including abundant salmon runs in the Yuba River.

 In the 1850s, the California Gold Rush brought large numbers of European-American settlers into the area, followed by many Mexican, African and Chinese immigrants.
-These settlers brought diseases with them, to which the Native Americans had no immunity.
+These European-American settlers brought diseases with them, to which the Native Americans and Californios had no immunity.
 Within a few years, these diseases wiped out most of the native population.

+The Yuba river is also the site of the lynching of Josefa Segovia.
+In 1851 she was hung on the Jersey bridge on Yuba River for self defense against an Anglo-American man.

 The Yuba River and its forks were one of the richest parts of the Mother Lode, and miners poured to the region in great numbers.
 Although gold was first extracted by simple methods such as panning and sluicing, large-scale industrial hydraulic mining left a much greater impact.
 About 25 million cubic yards (19,400,000 m3) of hydraulic mining debris was carried down the Yuba River.
 This raised stream beds up to 50 ft in places, buried riverside land under sediment, and increased the risk of flooding.
 The practice was banned in 1884 following lawsuits from farmers who had been affected by the debris flows.

 Much of the debris left by the destruction of hydraulic mining remains today as the Yuba Goldfields.
 In addition, the extensive use of mercury in processing gold led to contamination of a relatively large area.
 The contamination was still detectable in 2013 and will be so for an estimated time of more than 10,000 years.

 In 1877, the world's first long-distance telephone line was strung along the South Yuba River from French Corral to French Lake (now called Bowman Lake), a distance of 58 mi.